Bohannon, No. 5 Iowa run away from Nebraska 102-64

+Coming off two hip surgeries that cost him almost all of last season, he knows what he’s shooting for.
-IOWA CITY, Iowa (AP) — Jordan Bohannon tied a career high with eight 3-pointers and scored 26 points, and No. 5 Iowa beat Nebraska 102-64 on Thursday night.

-The senior guard made 8 of 12 3-point attempts, but he played just eight minutes in the second half as the Hawkeyes (19-7, 13-6 Big Ten) topped the 100-point mark for the fourth time this season.
+Bohannon tied a career high with eight 3-pointers and scored 26 points, and No. 5 Iowa beat Nebraska 102-64 on Thursday night.
+He made 8 of 12 3-point attempts but played just eight minutes in the second half as the Hawkeyes (19-7, 13-6 Big Ten) topped the 100-point mark for the fourth time this season.

+It was the most points scored and the largest margin of victory in Big Ten play by an Iowa team since a 116-77 win over Northwestern in 1995.

+Bohannon is Iowa’s career leader in 3-pointers in a career where he has dealt with numerous injuries.

+“A lot of the work I’ve put in the last year and a half, there’s been a meaning to it,” Bohannon said.
+“I’ve put up a lot of shots through injury and rehab.
+It was huge to start off well and hit that many 3s tonight.”

+“Any time you have a player get eight 3s in a game, it’s probably going to be a good thing for everybody,” Iowa coach Fran McCaffery said.
+“I thought he was tremendous moving the ball, defensively, and taking shots when he was open.
+Once he got going, we were looking for him and found him.”

 Freshman Patrick McCaffery had a career-high 19 points for Iowa.
-He had scored just 21 points over the last seven games.
+McCaffery had scored just 21 points over the last seven games, but he was 8 of 13 from the field, including 3 of 6 in 3-pointers.

+“It feels nice to get in a zone like that,” he said.
+“It felt like everything that I shot was going in.”

 Luka Garza had 14 points for the Hawkeyes.
 The senior center, who came into the game second in the nation in scoring at 24.3 points per game, played just 24 minutes.
 Joe Wieskamp added 11 points.